 Public relations or PR agencies are a waste of money

-Short answer here.
-No it isn’t.
+The short answer here.
+No, it isn’t.

 Hiring a PR agency to manage or change a business’ reputation involves patience and a lot of hard work.
 Often, the work we do now, only results in returns later on – could be weeks, months or even a year from now.